Mumbai: Sydney-Dubai flight lands at T2 after medical emergency

-The Emirates flight from Sydney to Dubai landed after two passengers complained of feeling sick; they were later taken to SevenHills Hospital
+The Emirates flight, an Airbus 380, from Sydney to Dubai landed after two passengers complained of feeling sick; they were later taken to SevenHills Hospital

 An Emirates flight, an Airbus 380, had to make an emergency landing at the city’s international terminal (T2) on Wednesday afternoon.
 The flight was flying to Dubai from Sydney and had to make an emergency landing after two passengers complained of feeling sick.